 Falcons’ Blank defends players’ rights in anthem protests

 FLOWERY BRANCH, Ga.
-(AP) Atlanta Falcons owner Arthur Blank believes players should have the right to speak out on important issues even though he isn’t expecting national anthem protests from his team this season.
+(AP) Atlanta Falcons owner Arthur Blank believes players should have the right to speak out on important issues even though he isn’t expecting his players to protest during the national anthem this season.

 Blank says just like last season, Falcons players have been asked to stand for the national anthem.